 - Can you prove you understand that the customer owns your ass?

-I love these questions because they not only highlight the importance of strategy and in particular, objective – critical thinking in strategy, but they point to three points surprising to some:
+As a marketing strategist I love these questions because they not only highlight the importance of and objective and critical thinking in strategy, but they point to three points surprising to some:

 - The most cost effective and sustainable strategies involve owning a market and owning a market, requires that the market is a small as possible.
 Somewhat counter intuitive!